madskjeldgaard/portedplugins/CONTRIBUTING.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+## Submit an idea for a plugin

+Feel free to post ideas for things to port over [on the discussions forum.](https://github.com/madskjeldgaard/mkplugins/discussions/23)

 ## Commit message style

 We use [conventional commit style messages](https://www.conventionalcommits.org/en/v1.0.0/) for the commit messages.
 The reason for this is that it makes it easy for tools to automatically generate changelogs and other nice things.